graphql-java-generator/graphql-maven-plugin-project/README.md

 ### Main evolutions for the near future

 You'll find below the main changes, that are foreseen in the near future
-- Manage Mutations and Subscriptions.
-Currently, GraphQL Java Generator manages only queries.
+- Manage Subscriptions.
+Currently, GraphQL Java Generator manages queries and mutations.
 - Generate the package as a jar or war form.
 Currently, GraphQL Java Generator generates a Spring Boot application.
 - Add a gradle plugin
 - Manage properties which name is a java keyword, like: public, private, class...
 - Manage field parameters.
-Currently, GraphQL Java Generator accepts only parameters at the query level
+Currently, GraphQL Java Generator accepts parameters out of the query level (that is on object fields), only wih Direct Queries (which is nice enough to begin)
 - Comments should be reported in the generated code, especially the POJOs and the queries, mutations and subsciptions
 - Define specific Scalars (for instance Date, DateTime, Time)
 - The plugin currently manages only one schema.
 It would be nice to allow several graphqls files, with a pattern like /*.graphqls